January 21, 2015

 The Gender Roles in Tango

-One reason for that is we don't teach gender roles.
+One reason for this is we don't teach gender roles.
 Unlike in Argentina, in this country we do not use the words "men" and "women" in our tango instructions.
 Instead, we use the generic terms "leaders" and "followers," and we allow either gender to play either role with absolutely no understanding of what that role is about and how to embody it.
 While this approach appears politically correct, it does not provide students with an understanding of the roles they are playing.
 We focus solely on the mechanics of the dance, and fail to train students to function as men or women, to be masculine or feminine, and to be attractive to the opposite sex.
 There is a lack of gender expression, flirtation, seduction, intimacy, and emotional interactions in our tango.
 As a result, our tango becomes a gender-neutral dance.

 So, what are the roles of men and women in tango and how different their roles are?

 Men in general are taller, heavier, stronger, and physically more reliable than women.
-Additionally, men have developed a psychological disposition that differs from women as a result of over millions of years of human evolution through natural selection.
+Additionally, men have a psychological disposition that differs from women as a result of millions of years of human evolution through natural selection.
 This includes a drive to take initiative, subdue, conquer, exert control, and protect loved ones.
 Accordingly, men assume the masculine role in tango, as they do in life.
 The following are some of the functions associated with the male role in tango.

 1. Leading the woman.
 For the couple to dance in unison and harmony, their actions must agree.
 For that to happen, only one of them can take the lead and the other must follow.
 In tango, the man leads the woman.
 He does so not by using force, but by showing an intention with his torso of how he wants her to move, which she in his embrace can feel.
 He then matches her response to complete the lead.

 2. Plotting the dance.
 In tango, the man is more strategic, while the woman is more tactical.
-The man dances around the dance floor, and the woman dances around the man.
-(See Dancing around the Man.)
+The man dances around the dance floor, and the woman dances around the man (see Dancing around the Man).
 The woman may beautify the dance with her flexible body and colorful footwork, but she cannot plot the dance and change the choreography.
 That responsibility lies in the man, who must make the dance well-arranged and interesting so that it can bring the woman's feminine beauty into full play.

 3. Supporting her.
 In tango, women's delicacy and dependence are compensated and satisfied by men's strength, which is one of the reasons why tango attracts women.
 Although she is liable for her own balance and stability, in actual dancing she often needs his help.
 The man must be the pillar for her, supporting her with his body to keep her stable in dancing.
 He must be as solid as a refrigerator.
 The unsteadiness on his part will shake her trust and affect her dance.